rajeshasdeveloper/Demo/Python/Agenda.md

 ## Advanced:

 - Object oriented programming, class methods and static methods
-- Decorators and highr order functions
+- Decorators and higher order functions
 - Error handling and generating custom errors, gerators and iterators
 - Working on multiprocessing, multithreading, asynchronous computing and concurrency

+# Python Course agenda - Part II

+- Introduction to python virtual environments, setting up development environment
+- Introduction to microservices, Flask/Django, REST APIs and much more
+- Creating the Restful microservices using the Flask.
+- Testing the APIs and handling backend logics
+- Deploying the Flask application to public Cloud